PaloAltoNetworks/KIEMPossible/README.md

 - EKS Access Entries for Service-Linked Roles are not currently supported
 - For EKS, you will be prompted once your credentials expire to re-enter them in order for the tool to continue running
 - The speed of log ingestion is limited to rate limiting set by the public cloud providers - while the values set worked best for the setup tested, you can modify these by changing the log "chunk" sizes in the code (`pkg/log_parsing/extract_aws.go`, `pkg/log_parsing/extract_azure.go`, and `pkg/log_parsing/extract_gcp.go`)
+- GKE workload identity federation is not currently fully supported - currently only service accounts linked via annotations are supported
 - In GCP, the Logging API has a relatively low rate limit.
 To tackle this, we set a high `pageSize` for each request sent - this is still not as fast as ingestion for the other cloud providers but works moderately well
 - Lastly, in GKE logs, the `groups` claim is not displayed.
 As such, we do not (currently) support handling group inheritance for GKE, meaning the only permissions displayed are those we derive from the bindings within the cluster